Judge orders Trump and his companies to pay $355 million in New York civil fraud case

-NEW YORK (AP) — A New York judge ordered Donald Trump and his companies on Friday to pay $355 million, finding they engaged in a yearslong scheme to dupe banks and others with financial statements that inflated his wealth.
+NEW YORK (AP) — A New York judge ordered Donald Trump and his companies on Friday to pay $355 million in penalties, finding they engaged in a yearslong scheme to dupe banks and others with financial statements that inflated his wealth.

 Trump won’t have to pay out the money immediately as an appeals process plays out, but the verdict still is a stunning setback for the former president.